orka.orchestrator.execution_engine module

 strategy: decision-tree agents: [classifier, router, [path_a, path_b], aggregator]

-Run multiple branches in parallel, with agents within each branch running sequentially.
+Enhanced parallel execution with better error handling and logging.
 Returns a list of log entries for each forked agent.

 Add agents to the fork queue for processing.